Report your catch

 They may also ask to collect biological samples from your catch (e.g. tissue for DNA stock identification analysis, scales for age analysis).

-Online surveys include the iREC and iARC surveys which are conducted for DFO by an independent company and described below.
-If you are selected for either of these surveys, survey selection and access information will be provided in two ways:
+Online surveys include the iREC and iARC reporting programs which are conducted for DFO by an independent company and described below.
+If you are selected for either of these reporting programs, selection and access information will be provided in two ways:

 - This information will be printed near the bottom of your licence.